-• Returns to Clemson after spending the last three years at Duke.
-He served as assistant head coach, defensive coordinator, and defensive line coach under Duke Head Coach David Cutcliffe.
+Returned to Clemson after spending three years (2008-10) at Duke.
+He served as assistant head coach, defensive coordinator, and defensive line coach.

-• This is his second tour of duty at Clemson.
+This is his second tour of duty at Clemson.
 He served as defensive line coach in 2005, helping the Tigers to an 8-4 record and a top-25 AP finish.
 Clemson was 11th in the nation in scoring defense.

-Has NFL experience, as he was an assistant coach with the New Orleans Saints in 2006 and 2007.
+Has NFL experience, as he was an assistant coach with the Saints in 2006 and 2007.
 The 2006 Saints had a 10-6 record and won the NFC South.
-Among his players that year was defensive end Will Smith, who had 10.5 sacks and started in the Pro Bowl.
+He coached Will Smith, who had 10.5 sacks and started in the Pro Bowl.

-• Prior to coming to Clemson, he worked for Cutcliffe at Mississippi for six seasons (1999-04).
-During that time, the Rebels had a 44-29 record, five winning seasons, and four bowl wins.
+Prior to coming to Clemson, he worked for David Cutcliffe at Mississippi for six seasons (1999-04).
+During that time, the Rebels had a 44-29 record and four bowl wins.

-• Was a First-Team All-SEC selection in 1989 and was named to Tennessee's 100-year anniversary team.
-A third-round draft pick (#74 overall) of the Minnesota Vikings, he played three years (1990-92) with the New England Patriots.
-He played 42 games in the NFL and had five sacks, including three as a rookie in 1990.
+First-Team All-SEC pick in 1989 and was named to Tennessee's 100-year anniversary team.
+A third-round draft pick (#74 overall) of the Vikings and later played three years (1990-92) with the Patriots.